metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Get-Verb | Select-Object Verb, Group, Description | Sort-Object Verb
 ```

+For function nouns prefer 1 word or maximum 2 (distinguished by first uppercase letter) for example:

+- `Sort-Data`
+- `Get-SqlServer`

+Sometimes this is not possible, for example `Get-SqlServer` function may collide with existing
+PowerShell commandlets, in this case it's better to use 3 words rather than naming your function to
+something that doesn't describe it's purpose, ex. `Get-SqlServerInstance` would be fine too although
+such exceptions should be rare.

+Noun words must be singular not plural, regardless if input or output is an array of objects.

 The order of code in scripts is ordered into "sections" which depends on purpose,\
 in the following way and may be different if needed for what ever reason: